MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-iot-using-azure-pipelines.md

 # Automatically deploy to IoT edge devices

-In this tutorial, we will learn how to build an Azure Internet of Things (IoT) solution, push the created module images to Azure Container Registry (ACR), create a deployment manifest, and then deploy the modules to targeted IoT edge devices.
+In this tutorial, we will learn how to build an Azure Internet of Things (IoT) solution, push the created module images to Azure Container Registry (ACR), create a deployment manifest, and then deploy the modules to targeted IoT Edge devices.

 ## Prerequisites